handihealth/C4H_dental_challenge/README.md

 -   **compositions:** All openEHR data is persisted as a 'composition' which includes header information such as the author of the clinical record 'composer', dates and times etc. Every composition has a unique ID and can be updated, in case of error.
 The previous version is always retained.

 -   **AQL:** Ehrscape supports the use of AQL (Archetype Query Language) which allows highly granular querying of openEHR compositions, including corss-composition, cross ehr querying.
-AQL will not be used much in the App challenge but is
+AQL will not be used in core aspects of the Dental App challenge.

 Get a SessionId